 Ms. Peabody opened and closed her mouth.
 “Because!
 It was that other girl by the door who identified herself as Carrie McFly earlier today,” she countered.

 Carrie spun.
-“Mr. Clayton!” she challenged.
-“The girl Ms. Peabody is referring to, what was she wearing?”
+“Mr. Clayton,” she challenged.
+“The girl Ms. Peabody is referring to, the one who was here earlier, what was she wearing?”

 “Euh, well, dark pants, pink top, blue hairband… what that girl has on right now I believe,” he answered, indicating Beth.

 Carrie nodded and turned back to Ms. Peabody.
-“In other words, the girl currently claiming to be Carrie looks almost exactly like the girl who was claiming to be Carrie before.
-To know that this girl is, in fact, Beth… well it implies some former association with her.”
+“In other words, the girl currently claiming to be Carrie is wearing exactly the same thing as the girl who was claiming to be Carrie before.
+To know that my companion here is, in fact, Beth… well that would imply some former association with her.”

 “Now hold on a minute here,” Strickland replied slowly.
 “That is a potentially interesting point they’ve raised.”

 “I know more,” Carrie noted with a smile.
 “Ms. Peabody has been behind several scams running in nearby towns.
 She was lying low here.
-This whole jewellery business has been an attempt to get poor Beth out of the way long enough for Peabody to finish tying up loose ends before fleeing the country!”
+Meaning Beth showing up today was a problem.
+So the woman invented the missing jewellery story to get the poor girl out of the way long enough to finish tying up loose ends before fleeing the country.”

-“Interesting,” Strickland acknowledged, scanning the documents in question.
-“As a matter of fact Ms. Peabody, I have been keeping my eye on you the last few days.
+“Interesting,” Strickland acknowledged, scanning over the documents.
+“As a matter of fact, Ms. Peabody, I have been keeping my eye on you these last few days.
 We don’t get many rich folks around these parts, and you’ve been making a lot of phone calls.
-I believe I will look into this… very carefully.”
+I believe I will look into this.
+Very carefully.”

-“You meddling little tramp!!”
-Ms. Peabody blurted out to Carrie, fire in her eyes.
+“You meddling little tramp,” Ms. Peabody snapped at Carrie, fire in her eyes.
 “Where did you get all of this information?!”

 Mr. Clayton did a double take.
 “You’re… you’re an angel,” he repeated disbelievingly.